 Nonetheless a scavenger hunt involves movement.
 I ordered these blank story book journals and created a list.
 The designed cover for the journal doubled as party décor, the guest would take home these journals and use them to write their own story.

 I printed the scavenger list and glued it to the inside back page of the journal.
-You can download my free printable book cover and scavenger hunt and then edit them for your party in Canva.
+You can design a book cover and scavenger hunt like I did for free in Canva.
 I had to add a little fun so I bought a fake snake and hid it for the hunt, they were squealing when they discovered it.